tus/tus-v2/draft-tus-httpbis-resumable-uploads-protocol.md

 The request MUST use the `HEAD` method and include the `Upload-Token` header.
 The request MUST NOT include the `Upload-Offset` header or the `Upload-Incomplete` header.
 The server MUST reject the request with the `Upload-Offset` header or the `Upload-Incomplete` header by sending a `400 (Bad Request)` response.

 If the server considers the upload associated with this token active, it MUST send back a `204 (No Content)` response.
 The response MUST include the `Upload-Offset` header set to the current resumption offset for the client.
 The response MUST include the `Upload-Incomplete` header which is set to true if and only if the upload is incomplete.
-An upload is considered complete if and only if the server completely and successfully received a corresponding Upload Transfer Procedure ({{upload-transfer}}) request with the `Upload-Incomplete` header being omitted or set to false.
+An upload is considered complete if and only if the server completely and successfully received a corresponding Upload Creation Procedure ({{upload-creation}}) or Upload Appending Procedure ({{upload-appending}}) request with the `Upload-Incomplete` header being omitted or set to false.

-The client MUST NOT perform the Offset Retrieving Procedure ({{offset-retrieving}}) while the Upload Transfer Procedures ({{upload-transfer}}) is in progress.
+The client MUST NOT perform the Offset Retrieving Procedure ({{offset-retrieving}}) while the Upload Creation Procedure ({{upload-creation}}) or the Upload Appending Procedure ({{upload-appending}}) is in progress.

-The offset MUST be accepted by a subsequent Upload Transfer Procedure ({{upload-transfer}}).
+The offset MUST be accepted by a subsequent Upload Appending Procedure ({{upload-appending}}).
 Due to network delay and reordering, the server might still be receiving data from an ongoing transfer for the same token, which in the client perspective has failed.
 The server MAY terminate any transfers for the same token before sending the response by abruptly terminating the HTTP connection or stream.
 Alternatively, the server MAY keep the ongoing transfer alive but ignore further bytes received past the offset.

-The client MUST NOT start more than one Upload Transfer Procedures ({{upload-transfer}}) based on the resumption offset from a single Offset Retrieving Procedure ({{offset-retrieving}}).
+The client MUST NOT start more than one Upload Appending Procedures ({{upload-appending}}) based on the resumption offset from a single Offset Retrieving Procedure ({{offset-retrieving}}).

 The response SHOULD include `Cache-Control: no-store` header to prevent HTTP caching.